Day 2: Malaucene 13th July

 Mont Serein start of walk tomorrow

-Mont Serein is a ski village on a plateau below the northern side of Mont Ventoux, and Jenny and Graham drop us off at 10.30 to walk up the GR4, the hiking track to the top of Mont Ventoux.
-For 45 minutes it's a steady climb up through the pine forests, but as the track emerges into the shaley moonscape 100 metres from the top of Mont Ventoux, the temperature plummets to 8°C, and the wind reaches gale force.
-The track is steep and at times non existent over bouldery rock falls across scree slopes.
+For 45 minutes it's a steady climb up through the pine forests, but as the track emerges into the shaly moonscape 100 metres from the top of Mont Ventoux, the temperature plummets to 8°C, and the wind reaches gale force.
+The track is steep and at times non-existent over bouldery rock falls across scree slopes.
 It gets windier and colder as we reach the famous red and white pole at the top to find hundreds of cyclists huddled behind the wall of the tower trying to get warm before their freezing descent.
-Some have come up from the Malaucene side in the west, others from Sault in the east and the hardy ones from Bedoin the steepest side in the south and the road the Tour de France will follow.
-The wind on Mont Ventoux blows at 90+ km/h for 240 days a year!!
+Some have come up from the Malaucene side in the west, others from Sault in the east and the hardy ones from Bedoin the steepest side in the south, the road the Tour de France will follow.
+Mont Ventoux translates as the windy mountain where the wind blows at 90+ km/h for 240 days a year!!

 © Jan Somers 2016